Emil Petru: Club career

 Petru was born on 28 September 1939 in Târnăveni, Romania and began playing junior-level football in 1949 at Știința Cluj.
 He made his Divizia A debut under coach Nicolae Munteanu on 7 October 1956 in a 3–1 away loss against Dianmo Brașov, and also appeared in an 8–0 loss to Dinamo București by the end of the season.
 The team was relegated at the end of his first season, but Petru stayed with the club, helping it get promoted after one season with 12 goals scored in 16 appearances.
 This included a hat-trick against Locomotiva Arad, four goals in an away game against Tractorul Brașov and a brace in a Cluj derby against CFR Cluj.
 In the following five seasons, Petru was a constant presence for the team in the first league, the highlights of this period were two fourth positions in the 1960–61 and 1962–63 seasons, and also eight goals scored in the 1961–62 season.

 Petru scored the second goal in the 1963–64 European Cup first leg match against Motor Jena in Bucharest.

 In 1963, he joined Dinamo București.
 In his first season, Petru helped them win The Double, coaches Traian Ionescu and Nicolae Dumitru using him in 23 league games in which he scored eight goals, and he also played the entire match in the 5–3 win over rivals Steaua București in the Cupa României final.
 In the same season he made four appearances in the European Cup, scoring one goal in a 2–0 victory against East Germany champion Motor Jena which helped the club advance to the next phase where they were eliminated by Real Madrid.
 In the following season, Petru won another title with The Red Dogs, contributing with four goals scored in the 19 matches he was used by coach Angelo Niculescu, including finding the net in a 2–1 derby win against Steaua.
 He also played four games in the 1964–65 European Cup, scoring one goal that helped them eliminate Sliema Wanderers, the campaign ending in the following round as they were defeated by Inter Milan.

-After three seasons spent at Dinamo, Petru returned to "U" Cluj where on 11 June 1967 he made his last Divizia A appearance in a 4–2 away victory over Dinamo Pitești, having a total of 175 games with 31 goals scored in the competition.
+After three seasons spent at Dinamo, Petru returned to "U" Cluj where on 11 June 1967 he made his last Divizia A appearance in a 4–2 away victory over Dinamo Pitești, totaling 175 games with 31 goals in the competition.
 Afterwards, he went for the last two seasons of his career at CFR Cluj, helping the club earn promotion to the first league in his second season.